Jealous Type: Commercial performance

 In the United States, "Jealous Type" debuted at number 28 on the Billboard Hot 100, for the chart week dated September 6, 2025.
 Additionally, it reached number three on the Hot Dance/Pop Songs chart.
 In the United Kingdom, the song debuted at number 13 on the UK Singles Chart dated August 29, 2025 as the highest new entry of the week, earning Doja Cat her nineteenth top-40 single in the country.

 Elsewhere, in Australia the song debuted at number 28, while reaching the top forty in Canada, Ireland, New Zealand, Singapore and the Netherlands.
 Additionally, it reached the top sixty in Lithuania and Switzerland.
 On the Billboard Global 200, "Jealous Type" peaked at number 22.

 Music video

 Directed by Boni Mata, the '80s inspired music video for "Jealous Type" was filmed in Los Angeles and released on August 22, 2025, alongside the song.
-Doja opens the video by pouring herself a glass of Patron while flicking on a hifi stack system, and then proceeds to sit down and watch a home movie, of herself, played on a film projector.
+Doja opens the video by pouring herself a glass of Patrón while flicking on a hifi stack system, and then proceeds to sit down and watch a home movie, of herself, played on a film projector.
 Later in the video, Doja comes face to face with a second version of herself.
 Both wearing '80s attire, they begin dancing on opposite sides of a limousine window, before coming together on the hood of the vehicle.